corvuspay/iOS-sdk/README.md

 - **cart**: an array of CartItem objects you want to create a checkout process for
 - **currency**: Currency you want to use for the checkout process
 - **amount**: total cost of the purchase
-- **version**: PayVersion
 - **signature**: Requests must be signed/verified using HMAC-SHA256 where the key is a value known to the CorvusPay and the merchant.
 More details available in official integration manual.
+To create the String that needs to be signed, please use `CorvusWallet.createSignatureString(for: Checkout)`

 #### Optional:
 - **discountAmount**: total amount after discount